 Other Expert’s Thoughts

 Amica insurance reviews give the company excellent ratings.
-It is ranked first out of 23 insurers in NerdWallet’s ranking of the best car insurance companies, with a score of 4.5 out of 5 stars for overall performance.
+It ranks first out of 23 insurers in NerdWallet’s ranking of the best car insurance companies.
+They score 4.5 out of 5 stars for overall performance.
 ValuePenguin also raves about Amica’s quality, giving the company 4.5 stars out of 5.
 It cites excellent customer service and great rates for younger drivers as the company’s most significant advantages.
-We cannot fully get behind the second assessment, but we agree that Amica is an excellent choice for your car insurance.
+We cannot fully get behind the second assessment.
+But we agree that Amica is an excellent choice for your car insurance.
 Perhaps the biggest accomplishment of the Amica insurance company is its high ratings in J.D.
 Power’s customer service study, where the company is near the top in the rankings of all US insurance companies.
 Bad news travels fast, but good news spreads quickly too.
 And the good news is that Amica Mutual is among the best choices for your car insurance.

 Frequently Asked Questions